 In 2012, our Firm established the Allen & Gledhill scholarship at the Faculty of Law, National University of Singapore during the occasion of our 110th anniversary.
 This scholarship is bond-free and supports undergraduates at the faculty who perform exceptionally well in their studies, but are financially needy.
 It is a delight that every year, we are able to help a deserving student realise his or her dreams of starting a career in the legal industry.

-In addition to the monetary contribution for the A&G scholarship, our Firm has also extended efforts to maintain relationships with our scholars through internships and training contracts.
+In addition to the monetary contribution for the A&G scholarship, our Firm has also extended efforts to maintain relationships with our scholars through internships and training contracts, as well as collaborating with the respective law schools to develop courses on novel areas of the law and supporting student programmes based on initiatives that NUS and SMU will be proposing.

 In 2019, we started the practice of hosting a tea session with past winners of the A&G Scholarship.
 Partners of our Firm had a tea session with three of our A&G scholars – Ng Shao Yan, Joshua Foo and Victor Lim.
 It is also with much pleasure to note that Victor, a Senior Associate at our Firm, joined us upon graduating law school.